-Welcome to the tenth part of the MQTT Security Fundamentals Blog post series.
-In the last posts we focused on how to secure MQTT on a protocol level and shared best practices how to implement security on the application level.
-Todays blog post will focus on the secure deployment of a MQTT system.
-We will take a look on different layers of security and how to harden the deployment to prevent and mitigate attacks.
+Welcome to the tenth part of the MQTT Security Fundamentals series.
+In our previous posts, we focused on how to secure MQTT on a protocol level and shared best practices about how to implement security on the application level.
+In this post, we’re focusing on the secure deployment of an MQTT system.
+We’ll examine different layers of security and how to strengthen your deployment to prevent and mitigate attacks.

-There are different layers of security we need to discuss, in particular we are going to look at these layers:
+There are different layers of security that we need to discuss, in particular, we are going to look at these layers:

 - The operating system

-MQTT brokers are typically deployed on some kind of network infrastructure, so it’s very important to understand the network topology of the target system and it’s important to lock out attackers as soon as possible in order to prevent damage and downtime on downstream systems.
+MQTT brokers are typically deployed on some kind of network infrastructure.
+It’s important to understand the network topology of the target system.
+It’s also important to lock out attackers as soon as possible to prevent damage and downtimes of downstream systems.

-Every connection to a MQTT broker should at least pass one firewall which implements sophisticated rules for accessing downstream components and parts of the infrastructure.
-If your are able to block attackers at the firewall level, they won’t be able to access any other systems.
-Unfortunately there is no silver bullet and firewall rules need to be configured according to the concrete use.
-There are many commercial and open source firewall solutions available.
+Every connection to an MQTT broker should pass at least one firewall that implements sophisticated rules for accessing downstream components.
+If your are able to block attackers at the firewall level, they won’t be able to access other systems in your infrastructure.
+Unfortunately, there is no universally applicable solution.
+Firewall rules need to be configured individually for each use case.
+Many commercial and open source firewall solutions are currently available.

-A rule of thumb is, that only expected traffic gets forwarded to downstream systems.
-That means, any traffic which you don’t expect in your downstream applications should be blocked.
-In case of operating an MQTT broker the following traffic could be worth blocking:
+A solid rule of thumb is: only forward expected traffic to downstream systems.
+Block any traffic that you don’t expect in your downstream applications.
+For an MQTT broker the following traffic is probably worth blocking:

-- UDP: MQTT uses TCP, so you can block all UDP datagram packets.
+- UDP: MQTT uses TCP, you can block all UDP datagram packets.

-- ICMP: While it may not be the smartest idea to block all ICMP traffic, ping and traceroute ICMP packets could be worth investigating as candidates to block.
+- ICMP: While it may not be the smartest idea to block all ICMP traffic, ICMP traffic, ping and traceroute ICMP packets could be worth investigating as candidates to block.

-It’s also a good idea to block traffic to any ports which are not needed for your MQTT system.
-The following MQTT standard ports should not get blocked by your firewall:
+It’s also a good idea to block traffic to any ports that are not needed for your MQTT system.
+Don’t block the following standard MQTT ports with your firewall:

 - 1883: This is the default MQTT port.
 1883 is defined at IANA as MQTT over TCP.